 Gather your appetite for fantastic food, fireworks and a feast of every sense, because Chinese New Year celebrations are about to begin at a venue near you…

-The Chinese New Year (also celebrated as the Lunar New Year) begins on 5 February, kicking off a host of events to celebrate the Year of the Pig – an animal that symbolises wealth, good fortune and general prosperity all round.
+This year, the Chinese New Year (also known as the Lunar New Year by some) kicks off on January 25 in celebration of the Year of the Rat.
+Although rats may get a bad rep in today’s culture, the Chinese zodiac rat sign signifies success, quick wit and abundance.
 What better reason to get in on the action?
 Here’s the top places in Australia to celebrate Chinese New Year in style.

 This summer, Sydneysiders and visitors will be able to immerse themselves in the sensational New Year festivities of Asia without leaving Sydney.

-For the first time ever, Chatswood is hosting a three week long cultural festival, Chatswood Year of the Pig Festival from the 29th of January to the 19th of February.
+For its second year, Chatswood is hosting a three-week long cultural festival – Chatswood Year of the Rat Festival – from 20 January to the 8 February.